 Most people feel anxious or down some of the time.
 It is normal for people to feel down and anxious in response to a difficult life event such as a loss of a job, going through a separation or the loss of a loved one.
 Perhaps you’re struggling in relationships and find it hard to connect with others.
 Maybe you’re having difficulties being present and productive at work.
 These feelings are normal reactions to some of life’s stressors and challenges in everyday life.
 Others experience these feelings often and without any particular reason making it more difficult to function as usual.
 When your sad mood continues for two weeks or longer and occurs most of the day it may indicate depression which is a real illness.
 It can impact relationships, family function and lost work or school productivity.

 Depression is Highly Treatable

-CBT and its effectiveness for depression has been demonstrated repeatedly.
-Perhaps you’re struggling in relationships and find it hard to connect with others.
-Maybe you’re having difficulties being present and productive at work.
-Regardless of the cause of your depression, if you have suffered a loss and cannot seem to bounce back or are experiencing feelings of helplessness or hopelessness CBT can be helpful for you to take control of your life.
-In a safe space we can identify and address your depression.
+Most people with depression feel better with antidepressant medication, psychotherapy or both.
+Cognitive behaviour therapy and its effectiveness for relieving symptoms of depression have been demonstrated repeatedly.
+Regardless of the cause of your depression, if you have suffered a loss and cannot seem to bounce back or are experiencing feelings of helplessness or hopelessness, cognitive behaviour therapy can be helpful for you.
+In a safe space, we can identify and address your depression.
+Cognitive behaviour therapy is a type of treatment that is based on scientific evidence and research findings commonly referred to as an evidence-based practice.
+Cognitive behaviour therapists focus more on the current situation and its solution rather than on the past.
+We can replace ways of living that do not work well with ways of living that work.
 We can challenge your negative thinking and develop strategies to change your behaviour and achieve your goals in life.

 Memberships & Accreditations